-Cape Atlantic I.N.K.'s Commitment to our Medicaid Compliance Plan
+Cape Atlantic I.N.K.'s Commitment to our Corporate Compliance Plan

-It is the commitment of Cape Atlantic I.N.K. as part of its organizational Corporate Compliance program to formulate and execute a Medicaid Compliance plan designed to prevent, detect, and correct unlawful and unethical conduct as it relates to Medicaid Billing.
-All Cape Atlantic I.N.K. employees, interns, volunteers and external Medicaid providers share in the responsibility to defend against instances of fraud, waste, and abuse in the delivery of care paid for by Medicaid.
+It is the commitment of Cape Atlantic I.N.K. as part of its organizational Corporate Compliance program to formulate a Compliance plan designed to prevent, detect, and correct unlawful and unethical conduct as it relates to Medicaid Billing.
+All Cape Atlantic I.N.K. employees, interns, volunteers and external Medicaid providers share in the responsibility to defend against instances of fraud, waste, and abuse in the delivery of care paid for by Medicaid. more . . .

 Cape Atlantic I.N.K. can survey and assess our catchment area to access formal and informal supports and services for these children and their families.
 The services are community-based, individually tailored and can include in-home clinical services.
 These services are time-limited, flexible, and outcome based with services, management and decision making responsibilities which lie with the Child Family Team (CFT) process.

 Cape Atlantic I.N.K. is the Care Management Organization designated to innovate and execute or implement approaches to a wide array of effective community and grass roots services and service delivery.
-Our philosophy is that service plan development for children with serious emotional and behavioral challenges is an interactive process and a collaborative effort among the child, family, members of the CFT, services providers, and community-based programs.
+Our philosophy is that service plan development for children with serious emotional, behavioral, intellectural/development, and substance use challenges is an interactive process and a collaborative effort among the child, family, members of the CFT, services providers, and community-based programs.
 Service planning is based upon the wraparound model, a process which recognizes and builds on the strength of the family and community to formulate individual strategies to assist children to reach or maintain their potential in society.

 We fervently believe that the most successful supports and services are found and delivered in your own community.